Have you ever wanted to paint a night sky, with all its stars and galaxies?

 Step 8: Creating silhouettes and reflections

 The foreground in this particular painting is a lake lined with mountains.
-However you can put whatever you like.
-I am a big fan of simple silhouettes such as trees, mountains, grasses, lakes, tree swings, cabins, the possibilities are endless.
+However, you can put whatever you like.
+I am a big fan of simple silhouettes such as trees, mountains, grasses, lakes, tree swings, and cabins.
+The possibilities are endless.

-• Mirror the reflection.
+Mirror the reflection.
 This doesn’t have to be perfect, just try to match the main shapes.
-Also the reflection doesn’t have to exactly the same size height-wise.
+Also, the reflection doesn’t have to be exactly the same size height-wise.
 It can be slightly “shorter.”

 NOTE: If you want to lighten up the skyline a touch (which I did in this painting) it is easier to do it before adding the mountain silhouette.